janus-bastion/.github/profile/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/janus-bastion/.github/blob/main/LICENSE).
+This project is licensed under the GNU General Public License v3.0 [GPL-3.0](https://github.com/janus-bastion/.github/blob/main/LICENSE).
 See the `LICENSE` file for more details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>